OpenFest/volunteers/README.md

 ### Internal routing
 The application uses a simple routing mechanism.

 All requests are directed to `index.php`, which handles the routing based on the URL path.
 No URI will lead to the `home.php` file directly.
-The rest of the files are used for specific functionalities and should not be accessed directly via URL, mached on their respective names.
+The rest of the files are used for specific functionalities and should not be accessed directly via URL, but matched on their respective names.
 E.g., '/admin' will match `admin.php`, '/register' will match `register.php`, etc.

 There is also "extended" routing mechanism that allows nested paths by replacing existing slashes in the URI with underscores in the filename.
 For example, `/admin/users` will match `admin_users.php`.